-The IMB is classified as a multiple-chip embedded module for FIPS purposes.
+The IMS-SM is classified as a multiple-chip embedded module for FIPS purposes.
 It is comprised of production grade components.

 The physical security mechanism employed by the module includes a hard, opaque and tamper-evident metal enclosure that is monitored 24/7 by tamper detection and response mechanisms; any attempt to remove the metal enclosure results in instantaneous active zeroization of all plaintext CSPs.
-The module also includes tamper evident epoxy covering each of the mounting hardware for models IMB-A0 and IMB-E0, and tamper evident labels covering each of the mounting hardware for models IMB-A1, IMB-E1, IMB-A2 and IMB-E2 - these labels are installed by the manufacturer.
+The module also includes 4 tamper evident labels covering each of the mounting hardware for models, IMS-SM-C1, IMS-SM-C2, IMS-SM-E1 and IMS-SM-E2 - these labels are installed by the manufacturer and are located on the bottom side of the module.
 The PCB itself also provides tamper evidence.
-The tamper evident metal enclosure, tamper-evident epoxy (on hardware models IMB-A0 and IMB-E0) or tamper evident labels (on hardware models IMB-A1, IMB-E1, IMB-A2 and IMB-E1, IMB-A2 and IMB-E2), and tamper evident PCB shall be periodically inspected to ensure that physical security is maintained.
+The tamper evident metal enclosure, tamper evident labels and tamper evident PCB shall be periodically inspected to ensure that physical security is maintained.